EdmilsonLuis/memory-game/README.md

-This is a basic Memory Game
+This is a basic Memory Game.

 ## Getting Started